fireflycons/go-powershell/README.md

 * Add ability to pre-load modules when the shell is started.
 * Added an additional shell method `ExecuteWithContext` that takes a context argument.
 If a shell command isn't well formed then the `stdout` and `stderr` pipes do not return anything and the `Execute` method will block indefinitely in this case.
 The underlying session will be restarted before `context.DeadlineExceeded` is returned to the caller.
 A restarted shell _may_ be unstable!
 * Added an additional shell method `Version` which returns the underlying PowerShell host's version.
+* Added additional shell methods `ExecuteScript` and `ExecuteScriptWithContext` to run multiline scripts or external script files.
 * Sentinel errors returned by shell methods that can be tested with Errors.Is
 * Much enlarged test suite.